Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Insurance coverage patterns heavily favor Ozempic for diabetes patients, with 85% of commercial plans providing coverage according to 2024 formulary analyses.
 Rybelsus coverage reaches approximately 65% of plans, while Wegovy coverage remains below 25% due to weight loss medication exclusions.

 Patient assistance programs can significantly reduce costs for qualifying individuals.
 Novo Nordisk offers programs for all three medications, potentially reducing monthly costs to $25-$50 for patients meeting income requirements.
-However, these programs often exclude patients with government insurance plans.
+But these programs often exclude patients with government insurance plans.

 Cash prices vary by pharmacy, with Costco and independent pharmacies typically offering lower prices than chain retailers.
 GoodRx and similar discount programs can reduce costs by 15-30%, though savings vary significantly by location and specific medication.